Administrative divisions of Portugal: Metropolitan areas

+(Other cities have metropolitan areas as defined by commuting patterns, but do not have the same legal status and are all under 1 million inhabitants.)

 Intermunicipal communities

 The intermunicipal communities replaced the urban communities, the intermunicipal communities for general purposes and some metropolitan areas that were created in 2003, and abolished in 2008.
 The territories of the intermunicipal communities are (roughly) based on the NUTS III statistical regions.
 As of 2014, there are 21 intermunicipal communities: